Cars Plan

 Established dealers can offer no credit check car lease deals.
 Knowing your credit score is important before visiting the dealer to avoid such embarrassing surprises.

-Can You Lease a Car With Bad Credit?
+Can You Lease a Car with Bad Credit?

 Having understood the prerequisite steps of leasing, can you lease a car with bad credit?
-It is possible to lease a car with bad credit.
+It is possible to hire a car with bad credit.
 Note that it can be difficult to source funding and a good lease deal.

-As a rule of thumb, lease dealerships lease vehicles to individuals with good or above-average scores.
+As a rule of thumb, lease dealerships lease vehicles to individuals with excellent or above-average scores.
 If you have bad credit, you should take some time to improve your credit score to find a better lease deal.

 What Credit Score is Required to Lease a Car?